tokorv/Matica/README.md

 A basic and easy to use C++ Data Structures library.

 ### Todo

+*Can be found in active project inside this repo*

 - Logo
 - Basic libraries:
   - Dynamic Array